romerocs/website/_template/posts/intro-to-css-variables.md

 }
 ```

+And to get even crazier the last ruleset for the `footer p` the fallback values have their own fallback values!
+There is technically no limit to the number of times you can nest fallbacks.
+But be careful, because this can cause performance issues because it takes more time for the browser to parse each value.

 ### How var() handles commas

-Another interesting feature of the `var()` function is that everything between first comma after the property name and the end of the function is considered the fallback value.
+Another interesting feature of the `var()` function is that everything between the first comma after the property name and the end of the function is considered the fallback value.
 So if you were to use a comma delimited value as you can for setting the font-family property, that would be totally valid.

 ```css
 p {